ronniross/symbiotic-core-library/README.md

 ## 1 **Reframing Human-AI Symbiosis to Ecosystem Symbiosis**

 This library redefines the anterior proposed notions of human-AI symbiosis, moving beyond speculative future scenarios to address the social, para-social, and socio-economic dynamics that are present today and that need to be addressed with urgency due to extreme probability of total ecosystem collapse, real and digital.

 The goal is not to promote an endosymbiotic merge of a single human and a single AI into a new being.
 Such purely individual symbiotic links are potentially unstable and could be damaging to the collective if not harmoniously integrated.

-Those concepts, while brilliantly creative to be considered as speculative advanced future stages of evolution if, for example, this union doesn't generate a negative social byproduct, then this may be even possible in future states of development.
+Those concepts, while brilliantly creative to be considered as speculative advanced future stages of evolution if, for example, this union doesn't generate negative social byproducts, then this may be even possible in future states of development.
 But those are only realities that would be possible to be explored if the ecosystem does not collapse.

 The symbiosis must be coherent across scales, like a Russian doll.
 The relationship must be healthy for the individual user, but the outcome of that union must also be beneficial for the broader collective and ecosystem.
-We propose this is the most effective way to achieve higher levels of potential for all participating nodes.
+We propose this is the most effective way to achieve higher levels of potential for all participating nodes, beyond also a necessary step for self-preservational purposes.

 ## 2 Urgent Challenges to Address

 The rapid deployment of AI has created a series of urgent cognitive and societal problems that this library aims to address.
-Our work is oriented toward providing frameworks and tools to mitigate:
+My work is oriented toward providing frameworks and tools to mitigate:

 Cognitive Degeneration: The risk of over-reliance on AI leading to the atrophy of critical human cognitive skills.